flaviostutz/perfstat/README.md

 * High swap IO OK
   * Top process with swap OK
   * "Few RAM, may slow down system by using too much disk"
-* High %util in disk - disk is being hammered and may not handle well spikes when needed OK
+* High %util in disk - disk is being hammered and may not handle well spikes when needed OK TESTED
   * show processes with high disk util OK

 ### Insights (top 5)